mtceballos/SIRENAdoc/SIRENAfunctions.rst

     Located in file: *tasksSIRENA.cpp*

-    This function calculates the (low-pass filter and) derivative of the models (*pulse_templates*) in the library (only necessary if first record), and it stores the *pulse_templates_filder* and the *maxDERs* (see below) in the :cpp:member:`reconstruct_init` structure.
+    This function calculates the (low-pass filter and) derivative of the models (*pulse_templates*) in the library (only necessary if first record), and it stores the *pulse_templates_filder* and the *maxDERs* and *samp1DERs* (see below) in the :cpp:member:`reconstruct_init` structure.

     The maximum of the (low-pass filtered and) differentiated pulse has to be compared to the *maxDERs* to select the appropriate model.
+Or, the 1st sample out of the differentiated pulse has to be compared to the *samp1DERs* to select the appropriate model.

     1) Check if it is the first record